Guynevty/JavaCalculator/README.md

 # JavaCalculator
-you need all the necessities of running java to run this code(yost use vs code.
+you need all the necessities of running java to run this code(just use vscode).